Space-time reduced basis methods for parametrized unsteady Stokes equations: Space--time reduced basis methods for parametrized unsteady incompressible Stokes equations

 Additionally, we define $n^{st} := n_u^{st} + n_p^{st} + n_\lambda^{st}$ as the dimension of $\mathcal{ST}_{h,\delta}$.
 The basis of $\mathcal{ST}_{h,\delta}$ can be encoded in the matrix $\bm{\Pi}$, defined as follows:

 The function $diag$ is defined as in Eq.\eqref{eq: monolitic_FOM_blocks_matrix}.
-We remark that, thanks to the orthonormality of the basis functions, the matrix $\bm{\Pi}$ identifies a projection operator (in a suitable norm), going from the spatio--temporal FOM space of dimension $N^{st}$ to the spatio--temporal reduced subspace $\mathcal{ST}_{h,\delta}$, of dimension $n^{st} \ll N^{st}$.
+We remark that, thanks to the orthonormality of the basis functions, the matrix $\bm{\Pi}$ identifies an orthogonal projection operator (with respect to a suitable norm), going from the spatio--temporal FOM space of dimension $N^{st}$ to the spatio--temporal reduced subspace $\mathcal{ST}_{h,\delta}$, of dimension $n^{st} \ll N^{st}$.

 Adopting an algebraic perspective and employing the compact notation introduced in Eq.\eqref{eq: monolitic_FOM_system}, the application of ST--RB methods amounts at solving the following problem: